 WHAT HAPPENS NEXT?

-in Columbus, a Notary Public Certificate issued to you by the Governor.
+in Columbus, a Notary Public Certificate will be issued by the Governor

 IS THERE A FEE FOR MY

 WHEN DOES MY NOTARY PUBLIC COMMISSION EXPIRE?